 How We Support SEND

 West Rainton Primary School prides itself in being very inclusive and will endeavour to support every child regardless of their level of need.
+The ‘Inclusive School’ award which the school was awarded in July 2017 is in recognition of this.
 All pupils follow the National Curriculum at a level and a pace that is appropriate to their abilities.
 At times and when it is felt appropriate, modifications to the curriculum may be implemented.
 All pupils are taught at a level which is appropriate to their needs, and to ensure that they make at least the equivalent progress of their peers.

 In the first instance, our children will have always have access to high quality teaching and learning experiences in the classroom, with a differentiated curriculum where appropriate and possible.
 This can involve small group support within the class, with modified activities to suite the individuals in the class.
 High quality teaching and learning opportunities provide children with the best possible opportunity to reach their full potential, and withdrawal from lessons is not a route which we follow.